Nohra concentration camp: Site

-The building was demolished in the early 1950s.
+The camp was located at the Nohra airfield in a World War I era building that consisted of two barracks connected by a low-rise hall for aeroplanes.
+The building was close enough to the later Buchenwald concentration camp that the bell tower of the latter is visible from the site.
+From 1928, the site was used to house the Heimatschule Mitteldeutschland, a right-wing military school for young men.
+The school offered mostly holiday camps combining military sports with national-conservative political education.
+Between 1928 and 1931, 1119 young men, no older than 15, took part in the activities at the school.
+Additionally on site were a volunteer work camp of the Freiwilliger Arbeitsdienst and a military sports camp of the Stahlhelm association.
+Advantages of the site were the supportive local ideology, the presence of suitable buildings and the presence of Schutzpolizei in nearby Weimar.

+The concentration camp was located on the second floor of one of the buildings, and divided into three large rooms, furnished only with straw and blankets.
+In particular, there were no beds.
+There were no fences or barbed wire, and the site was comparatively freely accessible.

 Administration and guards

-Unlike most other concentration camps, Nohra was not administered by the SA or SS, but by the Thuringia interior ministry.
-As there were not enough policemen to guard the camp, Heimatschule students were employed as additional guards.
+Unlike most of the later concentration camps, Nohra was not administered by the SA or SS, but by the Thuringia interior ministry.
+Heimatschule students were employed as additional guards.
 A police station was set up in the school building where newcomers were interrogated.
 The commander of the station lived in a villa close by, still called Kommandantenvilla locally that was used as a Gasthaus as of 2003.

 Prisoners and camp life

-All prisoners of Nohra were Thuringian communists, including half of the Communist party group in the Thuringian state parliament.
+All prisoners were Thuringian communists.
+Half of the Communist party (KPD) group in the Thuringian state parliament was imprisoned at Nohra, the five politicians Rudolf Arnold, Richard Eyermann, Fritz Gäbler, Leander Kröber and Erich Scharf.
+Other prisoners included the KPO member Werner Klinz and the former KPD member of parliament Hermann Steudner.
 The prisoners did not work, but spent the entire day in the halls where they slept, with only interrogations and new arrivals interrupting the monotony.
-Hygiene conditions were very poor, especially as the camp was sometimes very crowded.
-Occupancy averaged at 95, with a maximum of 220.
+There was no systematic abuse by the guards, but the hygiene conditions were very poor, especially as the camp was sometimes very crowded.
+The inmate Fritz Koch, a functionary of the paramilitary Roter Frontkämpferbund, died on 17 March 1933 in a Weimar hospital from a tooth infection caught at the camp; his was the only death related to the Nohra concentration camp.
+Occupancy of the camp averaged at 95, with a maximum of 220.
 In total, about 250 prisoners were interned at Nohra until the camp was closed.
+For a short time, some women were also held at the camp.

 The Nohra inmates were allowed to vote in the March 1933 German federal election, and their presence caused a significant rise in the communist vote in Nohra (172 in March 1933 versus 10 in the December 1932 local elections).
+Prisoners who were released had to sign a statement that they would refrain from future political engagement.